What is VQA?

 The long answer

 VQA stands for Vintners Quality Alliance.
 VQA Ontario is an independent authority that establishes and monitors the province’s “appellation of origin” system.
 All countries that produce wine have similar systems, which define their best grape-growing regions and set standards for their wines.
 In this province, that’s the VQA’s job.

-Ontario has four primary grape-growing regions, or “appellations,” where the soil and climate create unique growing conditions.
+Ontario has three primary grape-growing regions, or “appellations,” where the soil and climate create unique growing conditions.
 (It’s the same principle that makes Vidalia onions, Georgia peaches and Malpeque oysters so special.)
 “Terroir” is the name for the sum of these conditions: Meaning “sense of place,” it expresses a wine’s relationship to the soil, climate and natural surroundings.
 When you understand an appellation, you can begin to understand the unique characteristics of its wine (and you get to slip words like “terroir” into conversation).

 Our wine appellations are:

 - Lake Erie North Shore